wasifstark/delta/README.md

 # delta
-this is a demo for github and ggit
+this is a demo for github and git